Ballistic SNS sandwich as a Josephson junction: Abstract

 \section{Abstract}

 The paper develops the theory of the ballistic SNS sandwich, in which the Josephson effect exists without the proximity effect.
-The analysis essentially revised the conclusions of previous works.
-The ballistic SNS sandwich is a $\pi$ Josephson junction because its ground state corresponds not to zero Josephson phase but to the phases $\pm \pi$.
-The analysis does not confirm previous predictions on strong suppression of the supercurrent at temperatures on the order or higher than the energy distance between Andreev levels.
-The disagreement is explained by violations of the charge conservation in the previous investigations.
-Other unusual properties of the ballistic SNS sandwich are also discussed: the absence of the Josephson plasma mode localized at the normal layer, the Meisner effect, and the Josephson vortex structure.
+The theory takes into account restrictions imposed by the charge conservation law and the incommensurability of the superconducting gap with the Andreev level energy spacing.
+This resulted in revisions of some conclusions of previous works.
+In the one-dimensional case the Josephson phase of the ground state of the ballistic SNS sandwich is not necessarily zero but may have any value from 0 to $\pi$.
+If this value is $\pi$ this is a $\pi$ junction, which was well known before.
+The suppression of the supercurrent at temperatures on the order or higher than the Andreev level energy spacing, which was predicted in previous investigations, does not take place in the one-dimensional case.

+At zero temperature the ballistic SNS sandwich of any dimensionality is not a weak link.
+This leads to unusual properties: the absence of the Josephson plasma mode localized at the normal layer and the Meisner effect with the same London penetration depth in the normal and the superconducting layers.